ALi3naTEd0/wasted_bits/README.md

 # fbits
-Check for wasted bits in 24-bit audio files
+Check for TRUE 24-bit audio files

 This is script I found on the internet long time ago but never managed to rescue it until now.